python-hyper/h11/docs/source/api.rst

 * When calling :meth:`Connection.receive_data`: This indicates that the remote peer has violated our protocol assumptions.
-This is unrecoverable -- we don't know what they're doing and cannot proceed. :attr:`Connection.their_state` immediately becomes :data:`ERROR`, and all further calls to :meth:`~.Connection.receive_data` will also raise :exc:`ProtocolError`. :meth:`Connection.send` still works as normal, so if you're implementing a server and this happens then you have an opportunity to send back a 400 Bad Request response.
+This is unrecoverable -- we don't know what they're doing and we cannot safely proceed. :attr:`Connection.their_state` immediately becomes :data:`ERROR`, and all further calls to :meth:`~.Connection.receive_data` will also raise :exc:`ProtocolError`. :meth:`Connection.send` still works as normal, so if you're implementing a server and this happens then you have an opportunity to send back a 400 Bad Request response.
+Your only other real option is to close your socket and make a new connection.

 * When calling :meth:`Connection.send`: This indicates that *you* violated our protocol assumptions.
-This is also unrecoverable -- h11 doesn't know what you're doing, its internal state may be inconsistent, and we cannot proceed. :attr:`Connection.our_state` immediately becomes :data:`ERROR`, and all further calls to :meth:`~.Connection.send` will also raise :exc:`ProtocolError`.
-The only thing you can reasonably due at this point is to close your socket and start over.
+This is also unrecoverable -- h11 doesn't know what you're doing, its internal state may be inconsistent, and we cannot safely proceed. :attr:`Connection.our_state` immediately becomes :data:`ERROR`, and all further calls to :meth:`~.Connection.send` will also raise :exc:`ProtocolError`.
+The only thing you can reasonably due at this point is to close your socket and make a new connection.

 .. _flow-control: